sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * No idea.
 Good luck.
 You're on your own.
 * Fuck Windows
     * sure, it's better than it used to be but old perceptions die hard
-    * no OS without a decent command line built in is worth anything
+    * no OS without a decent command line built into it is worth anything
     * I have only so much time to figure this shit out
         * no time to learn whatever you have to hack to get something working in Windows
             * I'll leave it to more qualified people than me